-- Integrate the advanced academic knowledge gained in their upper-level courses from their required biblical, theological, and elected coursework in the humanities and social sciences into their Christian worldview - 2.
+- Integrate the advanced academic knowledge gained in their upper-level courses from their required biblical, theological, and elected coursework in the humanities and social studies into their Christian worldview and calling - 2.
 Apply oral and written communications skills to effective presentation of advanced materials related to the chosen focus of study - 3.
 Demonstrate critical thinking especially in the ability to integrate and critique knowledge across disciplinary boundaries

 The Arts and Sciences Department offers a B.S. in Interdisciplinary Studies and Bible.
-This degree program requires 30 hours in the Bible major (12 hours are listed under General Education), 51 hours of General Education, 33 credit hours in the Interdisciplinary Studies major including two areas of concentration, and 27 hours of open electives.
+This degree program requires 30 hours in the Bible major, 39 hours of General Education, 33 credit hours in the Interdisciplinary Studies major including two areas of concentration, and 27 hours of open electives.
 The Interdisciplinary Studies major allows a student to pursue courses or an emphasis within the Arts and Sciences Department in either a programmed or individualized degree plan.
 These courses must fall in the business, humanities, ministry studies, or social science areas.
 Applicable transfer courses in other fields of study may be considered.

 The Department also offers a degree completion program, the B.S. in Interdisciplinary Studies.
-This degree program requires 33 credit hours in the Interdisciplinary Studies major including two areas of concentration, 38 hours of General Education, 18 hours in the Bible minor (six hours are listed under General Education), and 37 hours of open electives.
+This degree program requires 33 credit hours in the Interdisciplinary Studies major including two areas of concentration, 32 hours of General Education, 18 hours in the Bible minor, and 37 hours of open electives.
 The Interdisciplinary Studies major allows a student to pursue courses or an emphasis within the Arts and Sciences Department in either a programmed or individualized degree plan.
 These courses must fall in the business, humanities, ministry studies, or social science areas.
 Applicable transfer courses in other fields of study may be considered.

 A three-hour field mentoring experience (Internship) is required for each of the bachelor degrees.
 The experience is designed to provide application of classroom content and practical experience specific to the major.
 The area of internship must have prerequisite study.
-Internship includes an intensive one-week on campus or three-week online orientation before entering the actual internship.
+Internship includes an intensive one-week on campus or an online orientation before entering the actual internship.